 1. Plan Your Days

 If you’re not planning your days, it’s going to be close to impossible to use your time as wisely.
 Each day should start with a plan for what needs to be done and how much time should be dedicated to each task.
-A smart way to do this is to create a to-do list every morning.
+A smart way to do this is to create a to-do list every morning, you can also use a structured planner.
 With your days planned out, you’re not randomly moving from one task to the next either as they come up or as you think of them.

 2. Guard Against Wasted Time